vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 immediate level quantization.
 The full build is warning-free and all 20 CTest targets pass, including existing portamento, envelope, LFO, and song-loop coverage.

+## Remove redundant pitch and repeat state

+Akao SNES now uses one constant reference pitch instead of storing and resetting the same value on every track.
+Its separate eligibility flag is named `noteAllowsPitchBend`, reflecting the actual distinction between melodic and percussion notes.
+Pitch calculations and note lifecycle behavior are unchanged.

+Suzuki PS1 stores its saved repeat-end octave as an optional value, eliminating the parallel validity array and its synchronization.
+A compact sequence test checks entry-octave restoration, a final-pass break restoring octave zero, and reuse of the same repeat slot with a different exit octave.
+It passes both before and after the refactor.
+Existing Akao pitch coverage also passes; the full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,